luispe/go-sdk/docs/packages/httprouter/middleware/index.md

 ```

 As we have mentioned `r.Route() and r.Group()` create
-a new routing instance so a middeware can be declared as we do in
+a new routing instance so a middleware can be declared as we do in

     // Private Routes
     // Require Authentication